 David Thomas founded David Thomas Media in 2005 to support small businesses and freelances with communications and business skills training.

 David is a highly experienced broadcaster, journalist, trainer, communicator and business manager.
 His background includes radio and online production with the BBC, and his expertise has taken him all around the world, working with partners in Eastern Europe, the Far East, Africa and the Caribbean.

 Since 2005 David Thomas Media has worked with more than 2000 people who are freelancing or setting up a small business.
-UK clients have included the BBC, ITV, BECTU, Equity and the Federation of Entertainment Unions.
+UK clients have included the BBC, ITV, BECTU, Equity and the FEU.